How to Create a Contacts Database in Microsoft® Access

 Planning for Addresses

 A person has a home address.
 They may have a delivery address, which is different to their home address.
-During the pandemic, they may have an address to be used whilst they are locked down there.
-Then there’s their regular work address.
+During a pandemic, they may have an address to be used whilst they are locked down there.
+Then there's their regular work address.

 An organisation has a head-office address.
 It may have regional offices, each with their own address.
 Its services address may be different to its billing address